-Obviously, a number of problems can occur in these matches, so it is very important that the Referee walks around the courts as much as possible.
+Obviously, a number of problems can occur in these matches so it is very important that the Referee (and assistants) walk around the courts as much as possible.
 The players appreciate having easy access to an official in case of any problems.
-Referees should use the following procedures when handling different situations.
+Referees (or assistants) should use the following procedures when handling different situations.

-Line Call Disputes - matches not played on clay courts
+Line Call Disputes (for matches not played on clay courts)

-If the Referee is called to the court over a disputed line call and he/she was not watching the match, he/she should ask the player who made the call (on his/her own side of the net) if he/she is sure of the call.
+If the Referee (or assistant) is called to the court over a disputed line call and he/she was not watching the match, he/she should ask the player who made the call (on his/her own side of the net) if he/she is sure of the call.
 If the player confirms the call, the point stands with this call.

-If it appears that it would be beneficial to have the match officiated, the Referee should try and find a Chair Umpire who will assume all the duties and call all the lines from the chair.
-If this is not possible (e.g. no experienced Chair Umpire available, no Umpire's Chair), another option is for the Referee to stay on-court to watch the rest of the match.
-The Referee should then tell the players that he/she will correct any clearly incorrect line calls made by a player, who will then lose the point.
+If it appears that it would be beneficial to have the match officiated, try and find a Chair Umpire who will assume all the duties and call all the lines from the chair.
+If this is not possible (e.g. no experienced Chair Umpire available, no Umpire's Chair), another option is for the Referee (or assistant) to stay on-court to watch the rest of the match.
+He/she should then tell the players that he/she will correct any clearly incorrect line calls made by a player, who will then lose the point.